raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 While incense is burning in this censer, you can use an action to speak the censer's command word and summon an air elemental, as if you had cast the *conjure elemental* spell.
 The censer can't be used this way again until the next dawn.

-This 6-inch-wide, 1-foot high vessel resembles a chalice with a decorated lid.
-It weighs 1 pound.
+This 15.0cm-wide, 0.3m high vessel resembles a chalice with a decorated lid.
+It weighs 0.5kg.

 ### Chime of Opening

 *Wondrous item, rare*

-This hollow metal tube measures about 1 foot long and weighs 1 pound.
-You can strike it as an action, pointing it at an object within 120 feet of you that can be opened, such as a door, lid, or lock.
+This hollow metal tube measures about 0.3m long and weighs 0.5kg.
+You can strike it as an action, pointing it at an object within 36.0m of you that can be opened, such as a door, lid, or lock.
 The chime issues a clear tone, and one lock or latch on the object opens unless the sound can't reach the object.
 If no locks or latches remain, the object itself opens.

 The chime can be used ten times.
 After the tenth time, it cracks and becomes useless.